 A part of the accumulated balance of unrestricted funds is held as a provision against future costs arising from any necessary run down in activity due to reduction or withdrawal of funding of the charity by our main grant providers.
-The sum, which is estimated would be required, is based upon operating costs for a period of three months, together with the costs of staff redundancies.
+The sum, which is estimated would be required, is based upon operating costs (excluding the charity shops) for a period of three months, together with the costs of staff redundancies.